How to write a convincing business plan?

 Table on the financing plan

-Again, it's about being realistic.
-Voluntarily minimizing your financial needs to obtain financing more easily would be a mistake.
-This would be interpreted as bad anticipation on the part of the management team.
+Again, it is about being realistic.
+Intentionally minimizing your financial needs to obtain financing more easily would be a mistake.
+This would be interpreted as poor anticipation on the part of the management team.
+The financing plan must describe:

-• All the needs necessary to launch its activity;
+- All the needs necessary to launch its activity;

-• Resources already mobilized (internal resources).
+- Resources already mobilized (internal resources).

-Result: the difference between the two makes it possible to determine its need for external financing.
+result: the difference between the two makes it possible to determine its need for external financing.

 Choose the legal form of your business